 Peer Mentoring Programs

-Student Services sponsors a First-Year Peer Mentoring Program and co-sponsors the Transfer Student Mentoring Program.
-These programs are a great opportunity for our new students to meet upper-level students and hear their advice about Columbia Law school, our faculty and classes, student organizations, jobs, living in New York, and other issues that impact law students.
+Student Services sponsors the First-Year Peer Mentor program and the J.D./M.B.A.
+Peer Mentor program.
+The Transfer and Visiting Student Organization sponsors the Transfer Student Peer Mentor program for incoming 2Ls.
+These programs are a great opportunity for our new students to meet upper-level students and hear their advice about Columbia Law School, our faculty and classes, student organizations, applying for jobs, living in New York, and any other issues that impact law students.

-The Peer Mentoring Program is one of the easiest ways for first-years to learn their way around Columbia Law School.
-This year-long program provides first-year students with the opportunity to have fun and get advice from 2Ls and 3Ls about navigating their first year in law school (and maybe their first year living in New York)!
-We automatically match first-year students with a Peer Mentor, whom they meet during the 1L Fall Orientation.
+The First-Year Peer Mentor program is one of the easiest ways for 1Ls to meet 2Ls and 3Ls and to learn their way around Columbia Law School.
+This year-long program provides 1L students with the opportunity to have fun and get advice from 2Ls and 3Ls about navigating their first year in law school (and maybe their first year living in New York)!

 Working together, Student Services and Peer Mentors plan various outings and events throughout the year to help welcome first-year students, build strong student relationships, and create a more inclusive community.
 Our past events have included: